If you're new to this blog, you can start with the introduction here.

 Pollen parent: Moraea villosa form D

 Crosses with villosa d often have a nice variety of colors, as in this case.
-The flowers labeled GK were grown by Garry Knipe using.
+The flowers labeled GK were grown by Garry Knipe.
 They are beautiful pastel shades, with bright eyes.

 GK 1305_1